madhon/ostrich/README.md

 # Overview

-Port Twitter's Ostrich library from Scala to .NET
+Port of Twitter's Ostrich library from Scala to .NET

 # License